 Sorry, this is 100% false.

-Again, this lie has been around for more than half a decade – since at least 2004.
+Again, this lie has been around for almost two decades – since at least 2004.
 If law enforcement was really investigating the Ripoff Report, don’t you think that they’d have completed their investigation by now?
 And if Ripoff Report or Ed Magedson were really breaking the law, don’t you think the police would have stepped in by now?

-In reality, as part of his mission to protect consumers and prevent corporate wrongdoing, Ed Magedson works closely with many branches of law enforcement including local police, federal agencies, and federal and state attorneys general.
-In all his years working with law enforcement, no one has mentioned to Ed anything about the Ripoff Report being investigated, so we’re confident this is another hoax.
+In reality, as part of his mission to protect consumers and prevent corporate wrongdoing, Ed Magedson works closely with just about every branch of law enforcement including local police, Local and Federal Prosecutors, FBI, FTC, SEC, US Customs and Border Patrol, and federal and state attorneys general across America.
+In all his years working with law enforcement, no one has mentioned to Ed anything about the Ripoff Report being investigated, so we’re confident this is another hoax and wishful thinking.